Guillermo Calderón

 Guillermo Calderón is a Chilean playwright, director, and screenwriter.
 His plays have been produced at The Public Theater, Royal Court Theatre, and around the world.
+As a script writer, he has won different international awards for the best screenplay, such as the Golden Osella at the Venice Film Festival for The Count (2023), and the Platino Award for Neruda (2017).

 Biography

 Calderón was born in Santiago, Chile in 1971.
 Growing up in Chile he studied acting at the Theater School of the University of Chile.
-Calderón also attended the Dell'Arte International School of Physical Theater in California, and receiving a master's degree in Film Theory at the City University of New York.
+Calderón also attended the Dell'Arte International School of Physical Theater in California, and receiving a master's degree in Film Theory at the Graduate Center of the City University of New York.

 Career

 Calderón's plays include: B, Clase, Diciembre, Escuela, Gold Rush, Kiss, Mateluna, Neva, Quake, Speech, and Villa.